lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 *  All operations invoked during `Invalid` and `Disabled` states lead to invalid operation error.

 ### Error Response
-In addition to alerts and interrupts, key manager may also update the working state key and relevant outputs based on current state.
+In addition to alerts and interrupts, key manager may also update the internal key and relevant outputs based on current state.
 See the tables below for an enumeration.

 | Current State    | Invalid States  | Invalid Output | Invalid Input | Invalid Operation   |